 Our Spring Webinar Series is now over.
 We will announce our fall webinars in late summer.
-Links to the archives from our Spring Series can be found below.
+Links to the archives for our Spring Series can be found below.

 This year we are changing the time of the webinars to Wednesdays at noon PT/ 3 pm ET to include our Aloha State members in the live broadcasts.
 More information about the speakers will be posted a couple of weeks prior to the webinar at https://www.cccoer.org/webinar/ as well as sent to the CCCOER Community email list and tweeted out via our Twitter.